arcboundrav/evodom/README.md

 # evolvedominion
-A text-based interface for evolving---and, playing against---strategies for Dominion.
+A text-based interface for evolving—and, playing against—strategies for Dominion.

 This project was created as a proof of concept that minimally sophisticated agents which rely only on local information could attain competent play through the use